Cycle events charter

 4.6 Remove all signs and their fixings promptly after the event and litter pick any obvious examples of litter from the event.

 4.7 Provide a clear mechanism for local residents and participants to feed back during or after the event – this can include compliments for good organisation and behaviour and suggestions for improvements.
-An online event feedback form is also provided via the SAG webpage – this will help monitor the success of different event plans and inform advice given in advance of future events.
+The SAG events register provides a feedback form for each event for 28 days afterwards – this will help monitor the success of different event plans and inform advice given in advance of future events.